agataczerwinska-cmd/co2-emissions-analysis/README.md

 Consumption-based emissions would instead reallocate emissions to the country where goods are ultimately consumed, offering a different picture of responsibility.

-Limitation: This analysis does not adjust for trade, so conclusions about Chile's "environmental performance" relative to GDP should be read with that caveat.
+**Limitation**: This analysis does not adjust for trade, so conclusions about Chile's "environmental performance" relative to GDP should be read with that caveat.
 A natural extension of this project would be comparing production-based vs. consumption-based emissions to see how much of Chile's footprint is externally driven demand vs. domestic consumption.

 ## Tools used